Scopolamine addiction treatment center

 Scopolamine is a drug used to treat motion sickness, nausea and vomiting.
 It is most commonly used after surgery, but cruise passengers, sailors, and scuba divers also use it to treat seasickness.

 The drug also helps sometimes with treating spasms and conditions of the lower GI tract.
-It comes in tablet, injectable, and transdermal patch forms, but can be habit forming just like any other drug.
-When abused, addiction treatment may be needed.
+It comes in tablet, injectable, and transdermal patch forms, but can be habit-forming just like any other drug.
+When abused, professional help from a scopolamine addiction treatment center may be needed.

 Scopolamine comes from a South American tree called the borrachero, and when it’s added to a drink or blown into someone’s face, it can cause extreme intoxication.
 Its nickname is “devil’s breath” because it can reduce victims to a zombie-like state where free will and memory are elusive.

 Scopolamine is one of the first drugs to come from a plant, and it was once used to produce twilight sleep in mothers in labor.
 In addition to memory loss and a zombie-like state, it is also a hallucinogen.

 Many that have used scopolamine have noticed they can’t remember what happened while they were under the influence of the drug.
 Scopolamine doesn’t have a distinct smell or taste.
 People may remember feeling tired or dizzy.
 Because the effects caused by the drug can be so unpleasant, some refuse to take it a second time.
 Though it is possible to develop an addiction.

 A deadly overdose is possible, and if you take too much scopolamine, you might experience heart problems, shortness of breath, lightheadedness, blurry vision or dry mouth.